Various Risk Metrics

 Entropy

-Named after Boltzmann's Η-theorem, Shannon defined the entropy Η of a discrete random variable X as
+Building on Boltzmann's H-theorem, Shannon defined the entropy H of a discrete random variable X as follows.

 Shannon entropy formula: negative sum of P(x) times log base b of P(x) over all possible outcomes, measuring unpredictability of a random variable.

-Where b is the base of the logarithm used.
-In the Decision Tree Software, you can change the base as "e", "2" or "10" by changing the unit as nat, Shannon, or Hart.
+Here b is the base of the logarithm.
+In the Decision Tree software you can switch the base between e, 2, and 10 by changing the unit to nat, Shannon, or Hart.

 Entropy chart with the unit dropdown open showing Shannon, nat, and Hart, so the logarithm base used in the entropy formula can be switched.
 Bars show Action 1 at 0.83 Shannon and Action 2 at 0.33 Shannon.

-There is a dropdown you can see in the Entropy Chart panel.
+You will also notice a dropdown in the Entropy chart panel.

 Dropdown in the Entropy chart panel offering Payoff Variation or Event Variation, controlling whether identical-payoff events are grouped before computing entropy.